Xbox Series X pre-orders are sold out... except for these UK stores

 If you were hoping to pick up an Xbox Series X this morning now that the Xbox Series X pre-orders have gone live (as of 8am), we've got some good and bad news.
 To start with, stock seems to be running out fast at the likes of Currys.
-However, you can still get Xbox Series X pre-orders on Amazon and at Microsoft or Very (in the case of the latter, so long as you buy it with an additional controller or Game Pass).
+However, you can still get Xbox Series X pre-orders at Microsoft or Very (in the case of the latter, so long as you buy it with an additional controller or Game Pass).
 What's more, the Xbox Series S remains available across the board.
+Sadly, the Amazon offer that briefly came back into stock has now vanished again.

 - Xbox Series S pre-orders: £249.99 at Amazon / £249.99 at Microsoft / From £249.99 + accessories at Very